-All academic programs of study, clinical practicums, and internships, as well as potential employers, may randomly conduct a criminal background check, child abuse clearance, fingerprinting and/or drug screening.
-Johnson College is not responsible for the decisions or actions of other institutions or organizations that may result from students' failure of drug screening or background check.
-Students' failure to report the results of these incidents to the College will be subject to disciplinary action.
+All academic programs of study, clinical practicums and internships, as well as potential employers, may require students to complete a criminal background check, child abuse clearance, fingerprinting and/or drug screening.
+Johnson College is not responsible for the decisions or actions of other institutions or organizations that may result from a student's failure of a drug screening or background check.
+Students who fail to report the results of these incidents to the College may be subject to disciplinary action.

-The results of a criminal background check will not necessarily preclude admission to Johnson College, however students may not be able to complete the academic program.
+The results of a criminal background check will not necessarily preclude admission to Johnson College, however students may not be able to complete their chosen academic program.

-Attendance Policy (In-class and Distance Education)
+Attendance Policy (In-person and online)

-While each college develops its own methods for tracking class attendance and defining conditions for excused absences, Johnson College adheres to federal regulations that require verification of class attendance for all students receiving federal financial aid and Veteran Beneficiaries.
+While each college develops its own methods for tracking class attendance and defining conditions for excused absences, Johnson College adheres to federal regulations that require verification of class attendance for all students receiving federal financial aid and veteran beneficiaries.
 These regulations dictate that a student MUST attend the classes for which the student is awarded financial aid.
 Financial aid may be reduced or cancelled based on student attendance information.

 Federal regulations require institutions to report attendance information for students who have stopped attending class or those who never attended.
 The registrar will be notified by the course instructor through the student portal of any student who has stopped attending class or never attended.
-Students will be notified via their Johnson College email account they have been reported as having stopped attending class or never attended.
-A student who is reported to have never attended class will be assigned a grade of (N/A) for each course they never attended.
-A student who is reported to have stopped attending class will be assigned a grade of (SA) for each course they stopped attending.
+Students will be notified via their Johnson College email account when they have been reported as having stopped attending class or never attended.
+A student who is reported to have never attended class will be removed from the course and the course will be deleted from their transcript.
+A student who is confirmed to have stopped attending class will be assigned a grade of (SA) for each course they stopped attending.